elvenstar/timewave-server/README.md

 `php-sweph` is work derived from the original release of the Astrodienst Swiss Ephemeris library.
 To use `php-sweph`, the licensing conditions imposed by Astrodienst for Swiss Ephemeris must be fulfilled.
-A copy of the license file is found in `sweph/src/LICENSE`.
-Please note: since Swiss Ephemeris release 2.10.01 the GPL license has been replaced with the AGPL license, as one of the options in Astrodienst's dual licensing model.
+A copy of the license file is found in `LICENSE.md`.
+Please read more on the `php-sweph` library.

 ## Lumen PHP Framework